-- Read the setup requirements and ensure that your system meets or exceeds the minimum requirements. - Read the Online Diagnostics readme file provided with this application.
+- Read the setup requirements and ensure that your system meets or exceeds the minimum system requirements.
+See Minimum System Requirements. - Read the Online Diagnostics ReadMe provided with this application.
 The readme contains the latest information about Online Diagnostics in addition to information about known issues.